paf31/purescript-incremental-functions/generated-docs/Data/Incremental/Array.md

 Modify each array element by applying the specified function, taking the index of each element into account.

-_Note_: The function itself must not change over time.

 _Note_: Insertions or removals in the middle of an array will result in a cascade of modifications to the tail of the result.